apache/accumulo-website/_posts/blog/2020-02-11-accumulo-spark-connector.md

   - Count: plain count of the data
   - Inference: Accumulo server-side inference using MLeap and filtering results for 0% data transfer
   - Inference + Xfer: Accumulo server-side inference using MLeap and filtering results for 30% data transfer
-- Time is reported in minutes (note the log-scale)
+- Time is reported in minutes

+Remarks
+- Time is log-scale
+- Inference was run with and without data transfer to isolate server-side performance.

 <img class="blog-img-center" src="/images/blog/202002_masc/runtime.png">